-Sustainability and Corporate Responsibility
+Corporate Responsibility

-The sustainability and corporate responsibility activities aim to position Kagem in good standing with local communities, and to ensure that its policies impact positively on people and complement Government efforts in reducing poverty levels and suffering amongst people.
-Kagem's approach is community engagement and participation consistent with Government policy.
+Kagem's corporate responsibility activities aim to position the company in good standing with local communities, and to ensure that its policies provide a positive impact in the communities and complement Government efforts in reducing poverty levels.
+Kagem's approach is community engagement and participation is consistent with the Sustainable Development Goals and Government policy.